Inclusive writing – Guidelines and resources

 Representation of non-binary gender in written communications

-Members of sexually diverse and gender-diverse communities have put forward various techniques for writing English texts that correspond to their realities.
+Members of gender-diverse communities have put forward various techniques for writing English texts that correspond to their realities.
 The articles below present some of these techniques (including the use of gender-neutral pronouns) and examine issues related to translating gender-inclusive texts from French.

 Guidelines for writing to or about non-binary individuals